 Monitoring allows the evaluation of the implementation of the European Charter of self government

-The core mission of the Congress is the effective monitoring of the situation of local and regional democracy in member states by assessing the application of the European Charter of Local Self-Government, adopted in 1985.
-To be effective, this monitoring must be regular, and it should not be limited to the production of reports and recommendations.
-It must also be part of an ongoing political dialogue with the different levels of governance in the country.
+The core mission of the Congress of Local and Regional Authorities is the effective monitoring of the situation of local and regional democracy in member states by assessing the application of the European Charter of Local Self-Government, adopted in 1985.

 How does the Congress monitor local and regional democracy?